IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 ###### Test 2: Two baffles with 2 holes of 7.74 mm diameter (taped)

 Test 2 is a reactor where we used 2 baffles that was taped around the edges with Gorilla Glue Tape.
 The baffles were placed on the opposing side of the reactor at equidistances.
 The tape was used to ensure that the dye only travelled through the holes in the baffles.

+The concentration for the tracer is 100 g/L and the volume added was 400 microliters.